knobs-dials/pg_queries/README.md

 Show current and recent postgresql queries, in a linux shell, based on the `pg_stat_activity` table.

-Aimed at finding clients that could use a little work (more so than pg_top), in that it shows:
+Aimed (than pg_top) at finding clients that could use a little work, in that it shows:
 - current active queries
   - amount of query time (estimated, with a resolution related to our polling interval)
   - colored by query type